overcastua/clinic-api/README.md

 ## Workspaces

-All new workspaces should be created in the <b>services</b> directory.
+New worktrees should be created in the <b>packages</b> directory.
 Currently there is one monolith service 'app'.

 ## Test